-No, in general, an employee does not have to take paid time off (PTO).
+No, in general, an employee is not required to take paid time off (PTO).
 Deciding to take PTO is up to the employee.

 Can an employer tell an employee when they can or should take time off?